Can't Win. Yet.

 North Carolina is the only state in the nation without a state budget for 2025.
 The fiscal year started in July.
 Teachers' salaries are frozen.
 Healthcare providers are cutting services.
 Schools don't know what funding they'll get.

 Republicans control both chambers.
 They can't agree with themselves.
-While they fight over tax cuts, real people are paying the price.
+While they fight over tax cuts, you are paying the price.

 This is what happens when politicians don't have to answer to you.